robwakeman/book-reading-list/README.md

   - Flexbox is used for some layout.
   - The project is too small to justify the use of Sass.
   - Autoprefixer is not used as this app is not for production
+  - Minification of CSS is not used as this app is not for production.
 - **JavaScript**
   - The app uses native JavaScript to manipulate the DOM.
   - ES6 (ES2015) is used e.g. const, let, arrow functions, for..of loops.
   - Babel is not used to compile the JavaScript down to ES5 as this app is not for production.
+    Minification of JavaScript is not used as this app is not for production.

 The book list is static and hardcoded.